eventide-project/entity-projection-fixtures/README.md

 ## Projection Fixture

-The `EntityProjection::Fixtures::Projection` fixture tests the projection of an event onto an entity.
+The `EntityProjection::Fixture::Projection` fixture tests the projection of an event onto an entity.
 It tests that the attributes of event are copied to the entity.
 The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare different attributes to each other.
 The projection fixture also allows the testing of time values copied from an event in serialized text format to an entity object's natural time values.

 ``` ruby
 class SomeEntity